Welcome to Solar Resource Assessment and Economics, Fall 2021

 EME 810 Course Schedule

-Below you will find a summary of topics included in this course week by week.
-This course is twelve weeks in length, with an orientation week preceding the official start of the course.
-For specific learning activities and assignment due dates, please see Calendar in Canvas.
+Below you will find a summary of topics included in this course.
+This course consists of twelve lessons (modules), which are taught over 15 weeks of the Fall or Spring semester, with an orientation week preceding the official start of the course.
+The final weeks of the course are reserved for completition of the course project.
+For specific due dates for starting lessons and submitting assignments, please refer to Calendar in Canvas.

 Citation and Reference Style